 As a state-owned company, BEH's own dividend payments are determined annually by the Minister of Energy in accordance with the Decision of the Council of Ministers.
 The Bulgarian government has a strong interest in maintaining BEH's balance sheet but under Bulgarian law state owned companies are required to distribute to the Bulgarian state dividends of up to 50 per cent. of the profits disclosed in their consolidated financial statements.
-On 29 June 2018, the Ministry of Energy determined that a dividend of 25 per cent. of the net consolidated profit for 2017, amounting to BGN 29.7 million, would be paid out in 2018, and the funds were transferred from BEH to the State budget on 12 July 2018.
-In addition, the sole owner decided that the remaining individual profit of BEH for 2017, totalling BGN 65 million, would be allocated to share capital increase.
+BEH has formally requested that there be no dividend distribution for 2017 but, as at the date of this Prospectus, the Ministry of Energy has not taken a decision.